What’s a “WP Hive Plugin Test”?

 - First, we calculate an average of the pagespeed of all the plugin data we have.
 This value is generated dynamically and changes each day.

-Here, we are assuming the value C is constant and is 250 milliseconds (.25s).
+Here, we are assuming the value C is constant and is 1000 milliseconds.
 This value is added to provide legitimacy to our results.
 For example, we do not want to declare every plugin as “not pagespeed friendly” since the average value can vary each day we are adding new plugins every day to our database.
-By adding 250 milliseconds to the equation as C – we are giving every plugin a fair chance to gain the pagespeed friendly status on WP Hive.
+By adding 1000 milliseconds to the equation as C – we are giving every plugin a fair chance to gain the pagespeed-friendly status on WP Hive.

-- If the plugin’s memory usage is less than M – WP Hive declares that the plugin has “minimal impact on page speed”
+- If the plugin’s page speed score is less than M – WP Hive declares that the plugin has “minimal impact on page speed”

-- If the plugin’s memory usage is greater than M – WP Hive declares that the plugin does not qualify for the “minimal impact on pagespeed” status.
+- If the plugin’s page speed score is greater than M – WP Hive declares that the plugin does not qualify for the “minimal impact on pagespeed” status.

 How does WP Hive find out whether a plugin has PHP/JS/Resource/Resource Error?

 All WP Hive tests are automated and blind.
-The results have not tampered in any way.
+The results are not manipulated in any way.
 While doing a “WP Hive Plugin Test” we test each plugin blindly.

 The system automatically activates a plugin and looks if the plugin generates any error.
 The whole process is automatic.